Joyce Robertson: Young Children in Brief Separation

 The children who were selected were healthy and happily attached to their parents and had never been subject to separation before.
 They were allowed to become familiar with the Robertson home.
-Joyce Robertson found out everything she could about the children, what their diets were, what their daily routines were and what they liked and disliked.
+Robertson found out everything she could about the children, what their diets were, what their daily routines were and what they liked and disliked.
 When the children moved into the workers homes, they brought along familiar things, like family photographs, photographs of their mothers and toys.
 Contact between the children and their family via their father who was allowed to visit on a regular basis and if possible, on a daily basis.
 John in contrast didn't have a comparable placement procedure, rather he was placed in the residential nursery with their normal placement procedure.

-In the case of two and half year old Kate, Joyce spent a month visiting the family before the project began, resulting in Kate forming a strong attachment to Joyce.
+In the case of two and half-year-old Kate, Robertsonspent a month visiting the family before the project began, resulting in Kate forming a strong attachment to Robertson.
 Gradually Kate started to show signs of anxiety after moving into the apartment of the Robertsons.
 In one play episode, Kate recreated her own house and stated that she loves her parents and wants to see them, but her play parents [Joyce and James] did not seem to want her.
-She stated:Throw them in the dustbin and demanded they leave the room, but soon began to cry stating she wanted them back.
+She said Throw them in the dustbin and demanded they leave the room, but soon began to cry stating she wanted them back.
 For Jane the experience was worse.
 When her father visited she seemed remote, laughing unnaturally and crying when her father tried to leave.
 When she was out for a walk and recognised her own house in passing, she became distressed.
 The Robertsons believed that at 17 months Jane was too young to assimilate Joyce or to retain a clear image of her mother.
-Jane became extraordinary attached to Joyce and remained in the state even when she went home where she had to share her mother with a new baby.
-Joyce believed that Jane's experience was largely positive, even learning new words.
+Jane became extraordinarily attached to Joyce and remained in the state even when she went home where she had to share her mother with a new baby.
+Robertson believed that Jane's experience was largely positive, even learning new words.
 When Jane's mother arrived, she accepted her immediately.
 Thomas, the oldest of the group, suffered the most.
-He had trouble accepting Joyce's care.
-In the film he displays his emotions by mixing both affection and aggression towards Joyce and clearly showing his anxiety at the situation.
+He had trouble accepting Robertson's care.
+In the film he displays his emotions by mixing both affection and aggression towards Robertson and clearly showing his anxiety at the situation.
 Thomas also avoided looking at his mother's picture.
 The Robertsons believed that Thomas's state was one of manageable anxiety.
-When talking about Lucy, Joyce stated that Lucy signalled that she visit the family, which she did several times.
-On the last visit, Joyce and the family visit a park where Lucy invents a game of separation and reunion, in which she walks Joyce away, then runs back to her mother, then reverses the games, but at no time does she run back to Joyce.
+When talking about Lucy, Robertson stated that Lucy signalled that she visit the family, which she did several times.
+On the last visit, Robertson and the family visit a park where Lucy invents a game of separation and reunion, in which she walks Robertson away, then runs back to her mother, then reverses the games, but at no time does she run back to Robertson.